 We’re proponents of shell-on shrimp in instances such as this.
 Yes, it makes for more fuss at the table.
 But the flavor.
 Hoo boy, the flavor.
 If, like us, you choose to grill these suckers with the shell on, you will need to still invest a touch of work in the prep.
 You’ll need to snip it along the curved back with a pair of scissors or kitchen shears for ease of removal later.
 This should also enable you, before grilling, to rip out that ugly dark “vein” at the same time.
 Let us know how it goes.

 - 40 M

 - 2 medium ripe tomatoes, seeded and diced (about 3/4 pound)

 - 1/2 cup diced red onion

 - 1 teaspoon minced, seeded serrano chile, or to taste

 - 1 tablespoon minced fresh garlic

-- Drops of lime or lemon juice, to taste
+- Few drops freshly squeezed lime or lemon juice, to taste

 - 1 tablespoon olive oil (optional)

 - Salt and freshly ground pepper, to taste